 For the preselect option, applicants do not use the computer matching process.
 To apply, applicants must submit the following to the Dietetic Internship Director:

-NOTE: Courses taken as part of the DI (9 hours) can be applied to the requirements for completion of the MS degree.
+Courses taken as part of the DI (9 hours) can be applied to the requirements for completion of the MS degree.
 Completion of the MS and DI requirements may require more coursework than required to meet MS degree requirements alone.

-Assistant Professor PhD – University of Illinois, Urbana-Champaign
+PhD - University of Illinois, Urbana-Champaign

 PhD - The University of Texas at Austin